LuccaSA/lucca-front/packages/ng/README.md

     "outputs": [
       {
         "name": "myOutput",
-        "description": "a short documentation of the poutput" }
+        "description": "a short documentation of the output" }
     ],
     "properties": [],